realm/SwiftLint/README.md

 These are same environment variables set for input files to [custom Xcode script phases](http://indiestack.com/2014/12/speeding-up-custom-script-phases/).

+### Working With Multiple Swift Versions

+SwiftLint hooks into SourceKit so it continues working even as Swift evolves!

+This also keeps SwiftLint lean, as it doesn't need to ship with a full Swift compiler, it just communicates with the official one you already have installed on your machine.

+If you have more than one Swift toolchain installed, here's the order in which SwiftLint will determine which one it should use:

+* `$XCODE_DEFAULT_TOOLCHAIN_OVERRIDE`
+* `$TOOLCHAIN_DIR`
+* `xcrun -find swift`
+* `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`
+* `/Applications/Xcode-beta.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`
+* `~/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`
+* `~/Applications/Xcode-beta.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`

+On Linux, SourceKit is expected to be located in `/usr/lib/libsourcekitdInProc.so` or specified by the `LINUX_SOURCEKIT_LIB_PATH` environment variable.

 ## Rules

 There are only a small number of rules currently implemented, but we hope the